Metrically universal abelian groups: The -Fra iss e class of groups

 \section{The $\sqsubseteq$-Fra\" iss\' e class of groups}

 In this section, we construct the metric group $(\mathbb{G},d)$ from Theorem \ref{main_theorem} and prove that it is isometric to the Urysohn space.
 We start with a proposition dealing with realizing Kat\v etov functions on metric abelian groups.
-Let us recall that a function $f:X\rightarrow \Rea^+$, where $X$ is some metric space, is called Kat\v etov if it satisfies $\forall x,y\in X (|f(x)-f(y)|\leq d_X(x,y)\leq f(x)+f(y)$.
+Let us recall that a function $f:X\rightarrow \Rea^+$, where $X$ is some metric space and $\Rea^+$ denotes the set of all positive reals, is called Kat\v etov if it satisfies for every $x,y\in X$, $(|f(x)-f(y)|\leq d_X(x,y)\leq f(x)+f(y)$.
 This function is supposed to prescribe distances from some new imaginary point to the points of $X$.
 We refer to the paper \cite{Kat} of Kat\v etov for more details. \begin{prop} Let $(G,d)$ be an abelian group with invariant metric $d$.
 Let $A\subseteq G$ be some finite subset and let $f:A\rightarrow \Rea^+$ be a Kat\v etov function.
-Then there exists an invariant metric $\bar{d}$ on $G\oplus \Int$ that extends $d$ and if we denote the generator of the added copy of $\Int$ as $z$ then $\forall a\in A (\bar{d}(z,a)=f(a))$.
-In other words, the Kat\v etov function $f$ is realized in $G\oplus \Int$.
+Then there exists an invariant metric $\bar{d}$ on $G\oplus \Int$ that extends $d$ and if we denote the generator of the added copy of $\Int$ as $z$ then for every $a\in A$, $(\bar{d}(z,a)=f(a))$.
+In other words, the Kat\v etov function $f$ is realized as a distance function from $z$.